-"This new LiDAR dataset has allowed GDM to get a more accurate picture of all of the historical gold mining at Devils Mountain.
-Shafts and adits are good indicators of the presence of significant gold mineralisation, because of the effort invested in producing those old excavations.
-The LiDAR results confirm GDM's strategy of targeting areas of abundant historical workings and applying modern exploration technologies to those sites".
+"This second LiDAR dataset for Devils Mountain has allowed GDM to get a more accurate picture of all of the historical gold mining at Kilkivan prospects area.
+Shafts and adits are good indicators of the presence of significant gold and base metal mineralisation, because of the effort invested in producing those old excavations.
+The LiDAR results confirm GDM's strategy of targeting areas of abundant historical workings and applying modern exploration technologies to those targets".